trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 Now you have :moneybag:

-5. Deploy to Ghostnet testnet
+11. Deploy to Ghostnet testnet

-Redeploy to the testing environment

 ```bash
 taq deploy pokeGame.tz -e "testing"